There were three minutes and eight seconds left in the hockey game when the first punch flew.

 Suddenly, the Township was swaggering.
 “I remember when I first came here, the Township people would make sure to remind you that you lived in the Borough, or they’d say, ‘Well, I’m from the Township,’” says Debbie Smith, a longtime resident.
 “And some of the Borough residents resented it.”

 In the 1960s, the Township opened its own high school.
 The two schools were placed in the same athletic conference, further stoking old rivalries.
 Worst of all were the hockey games, because both teams dominated the rest of the county.
-Anyone heading for a match between the Borough Gladiators and the Township Eskies knew that if they didn’t get to the arena at least half an hour before the puck dropped, they’d never find a seat.
+Anyone heading for a match between the Borough Eskies and the Township Gladiators knew that if they didn’t get to the arena at least half an hour before the puck dropped, they’d never find a seat.

 Township boys and Borough boys who happened to see each other in another town would snarl and strut, or roll down car windows to yell obscenities at their archrivals.
 It was all considered relatively harmless—until the riot broke out.